KathCatBC/hangman-command-line/README.md

 You will be prompted to guess letters for the hidden word.

-Be careful you 5 wrong letters and the game is over.
+Be careful 5 wrong letters and the game is over.

 If you have no idea about node or npm packages, please try my other hangman game: